-If your Wi-Fi signal just isn’t strong enough to connect to your Ring Video Doorbell, consider getting a Ring Chime Pro.
+If your Wi-Fi signal just isn’t strong enough to connect to your Ring Video Doorbell, consider getting the All-New Ring Chime.

 Go to your home’s breaker box (usually in a garage, basement, or in the rear of your home) and shut off power to your doorbell.
 This is for safety reasons, since you’ll be working with exposed wiring.

 Step 5: Remove Old Doorbell

 Use a screwdriver or boxcutter to remove your old doorbell’s faceplate, exposing the screws.
 Unscrew the old doorbell from the wall and gently pull it out, exposing the two power wires.